Qianqian-Yang/my_template1/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- atmospheric remote sensing
+- Atmospheric remote sensing
-- air pollution
+- Air pollution
-- machine learning
+- Machine learning

 # Education to show in About widget
 education: